Akashyadav75230/AI-Study-Assistant/README.md

 MIT License — free to use, modify, and distribute.

 👨‍🏫 13.
-For Your Professor (Quick Guide)
+Quick guide to run

 To run your project: